 Range – the widest range wins

-Ease of shopping – wide aisles, clear signage, good lighting, look & feel
+Ease of shopping – wide aisles, custom neon signs, good lighting, look & feel

 Better health outcome – shopping here was better for your health compared to others